sravindravmd/swapi_integration/README.md

     2. Search is triggered every key entry and search is limited to 15 times/min, except user `Luke Skywalker`.
     3. Search results are displayed using React native `<FlatList />` component.
     4. `Animating` component of planet with larger population.
+3) Custom Components are created with `ES6  JSX Syntax` and using both `state` and `stateless` pattrens .
+4) `Redux` used for managing data madel.
+5) `React-native-router-flux` used for app Routing and mapped to Redux-actions.